MSMEs lose billions to costly cross-border payments

 Research shows MSMEs in the country lost an estimated P39.5 billion in 2024 alone due to foreign exchange markups charged by traditional banks and payment providers.
 Nearly half of these businesses continue to rely on conventional channels for overseas transactions despite delays, high fees and a lack of transparency.

-“Our research reveals more than half of MSMEs are juggling multiple payment providers just to handle their international needs, while complex processes prevent them from expanding globally.
-Wise Business solves these challenges with one simple account to manage all their global payments efficiently.”
+“Our research reveals that more than half of MSMEs are juggling multiple payment providers just to handle their international needs, while complex processes prevent them from expanding globally.
+Wise Business solves these challenges with one simple account to manage all their global payments efficiently,” he added.

 Beyond payments, Wise Business integrates with accounting software such as Xero and QuickBooks, supports bulk disbursements for up to 1,000 suppliers or employees, and provides debit cards for international spending with customizable limits.